 As soon as stay-at-home orders switched daily school to remote education from home, Kathleen Shook, third grade teacher at The Learning Center Charter School, immediately switched gears on how to continue enriching E-STEAM and PBL projects for her remote class.
 As a result, students embarked on an extensive project based on lost cities of the world.

-A targeted STEM education approach ensures students engage in science, technology, engineering and mathematics regularly.
+A targeted E-STEAM education approach ensures students engage in science, technology, engineering and math regularly.
 PBL is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, complex question, problem, or challenge.

-Hopper added that “What we could have learned about bats in one lesson on one day is nothing compared to the deeply engaged learning that we participated in during our PBL unit with bats as the overall theme,” said Hopper.
+“What we could have learned about lost cities in one lesson on one day is nothing compared to the deeply engaged learning that we participated in during our PBL unit with lost cities as our overall theme,” said Shook.

 Want to learn more about the E-STEAM and PBL approach at The Learning Center Charter School?
 Fill out the form below and we will contact you.